tylerdr/sprinter-website/src/pages/blog/2019-12-22-digital-nomads-the-new-pioneers-of-the-tech-age.md

 ---
 templateKey: blog-post
-title: 'Digital Nomads: The New Comanches of the Tech Age'
+title: "Digital Nomads: The New Comanches of the Tech Age"
-length: 4
 author: Mitchell Pousson II
+timeToConsume: 2
 date: 2019-12-22T18:22:46.619Z
 description: |
   “The mass of men lead lives of quiet desperation." -Henry David Thoreau